From sand boarding in the dunes to visiting fairy streams, kite-surfing and quad bikes, there’s a whole load of cool things to do in Mui Ne.

 >>> Read more: Mui Ne – Kitesurfing Central

 Check out the Mui Ne Sunsets

 Some of the best sunsets I’ve seen were on the beach at Mui Ne.
 We’d take a walk each evening and have a Tiger Beer at a small bar about a kilometre away and watch the sun go down as the die-hard kite-surfers made the most of the waves before dusk.

-To get to Mui Ne or nearby Phan Thiet from Saigon (Ho Chi Minh City) is straightforward.
-We booked a car transfer which cost around $90 each way (Dec 14) door-to-door with a rest stop half way and took around 5 hours.
-I realise that not everyone would want to do this but it was right for us.
-There are other options:
+To get to Mui Ne, or nearby Phan Thiet, from Ho Chi Minh City is straightforward.
+We booked a car transfer from HCMC to our Mui Ne hotel.
+There was a rest stop half way and the trip took around 5 hours in total.
+Not everyone would want to do this but it was right for us and there are other options:

-In the main tourist area in District 1, HCMC are dozens of travel agencies where you can buy a bus ticket to Mui Ne.
-Buses leave at various times during the day and the journey will take around 6 hours with one food/comfort stop and cost around 130,000 VND.
-To book your bus ticket on-line, in advance, go to Vietnam Bus Tickets – they offer online bus ticket bookings on most routes around Vietnam too.
+In the main tourist area of District 1 in HCMC there are dozens of travel agencies where you can buy a bus ticket to Mui Ne.
+The journey will take around 6 hours with one food/comfort stop.

 Buses leave HCMC at the following times: 7am, 7:30am, 8am, 1:30pm, 2:30pm, 3pm, 6pm and 7pm.

 Mui Ne to Ho Chi Minh Bus

 Buses leave Mui Ne at the following times: 1am, 7:30am, 8:30am, 9:30am, 11:00am, 2:30pm, 3pm and 3:30pm

 To book your bus or train ticket on-line, in advance, go to Bookaway.
 It’s an excellent resource for timetables, routes, information and to book your train or flight when you’re looking to travel around Vietnam.